 5. Dubai’s Desert

-A short distance (some 40 minutes’ drive) from the city center is the sprawling desert landscape.
+A short distance (some 40 minutes drive) from the city center is the sprawling desert landscape.
 It is supremely isolated and appears barren at first glance.
 Take a desert safari to experience the real essence and thrill of being in Dubai’s desert.
-Choose from morning, evening, or overnight desert safari; dependent on your choice, it includes 4X4 dune bash, camel ride, Shisha smoking, BBQ dining, and traditional performances such as Belly Dance and Tanura show.
+Choose from morning, evening, or overnight desert safari; depending on your choice, it includes a 4X4 dune bash, camel ride, Shisha smoking, BBQ dining, and traditional performances such as Belly Dance and Tanura show.

 6. Ain Dubai

 This is one of Dubai’s brand-new attractions which you should definitely include in your Dubai checklist.
 It is a Ferris wheel, but not any ordinary one.
 Built at over 250 meters, it is the world’s largest and highest observation wheel with 48 fully enclosed and air-conditioned cabins.
 A revolution on Ain Dubai lasts for 38 minutes and this feasts you with compelling views over Bluewaters Island, Jumeirah Beach Residence (JBR), Palm Jumeirah, and beyond.
 Take your Ain Dubai experience to the next level by choosing a premium cabin or adding a dining session onboard.

 7. Madame Tussauds Dubai

 Pair your Ain Dubai experience with a visit to Madame Tussauds Dubai which is adjacent to it on Bluewaters Island.
 It is the first of its kind in the Arabian world.
 There are seven themed zones that represent the real-like wax models of your beloved figures from movies, music, politics, and sports, among others.
 With no barriers to distance you from these celebs, come here with your fully recharged phone or camera and return with loads of snaps with your favorite personalities from the Middle East as well as different parts of the world.